The Art of Blessing

 Harry Potter and the Sacred Text Podcast

-The Harry Potter series is an accessible text to practice sacred reading practices with.
+The Harry Potter series is an accessible text to use sacred reading practices with.
 I have learned a lot about various spiritual and sacred reading practices through listening to this podcast each week.

 Fun Tip: if you want to try sacred read practices with your favorite books, use your tarot or oracle cards to select a theme.

-The hosts, Casper and Vanessa, discuss the theme with guidance from Ariana, and talk about where they see these themes pop up throughout the chapter and how it relates to their lives.
+The hosts, Casper and Vanessa, discuss the theme with guidance from Ariana, and talk about where they see these themes pop up throughout the chapter, and how the theme relates to their lives.

 Then they participate in one of many sacred reading practices: lectio divina, pardes, ignatian contemplation, havruta, florilegium, etc.